Gunman started Canada's worst mass shooting after his girlfriend fled

-On Sunday, he also randomly killed one woman who was out for a Sunday morning walk, and he used the fake police cruiser to pull over and shoot and kill one person.
-He also stopped at the home of a woman he knew, murdered her, and took her car.
-It was the woman who was assaulted and escaped into the woods who told police that he was impersonating a police officer and had a fully marked replica cop car, and who said he "was in possession of several firearms that included pistols and long guns", Campbell said.

-"I've been a police officer for almost 30 years now and I can't imagine any more horrific a set of circumstances, when you're trying to search for someone that looks like you," Campbell said, referring to Wortman's impersonation of an RCMP officer.
+"I've been a police officer for almost 30 years now and I can't imagine any more horrific a set of circumstances when you're trying to search for someone that looks like you," Campbell said, referring to Wortman's impersonation of an RCMP officer.
+Police faced criticism this week for using social media and not a provincial emergency alert system to notify the public that a gunman was at large, and for only sending out a tweet on Saturday night that warned of a "firearms complaint".

+Some of the families of the victims said better communication might have saved the lives of their loved ones.
+Police believed the suspect had been "contained" within police perimeters on Saturday night, Campbell said.
+But he said the families "have every right to be angry. ...
+We are always looking to do better".

+Prime Minister Justin Trudeau, speaking at a daily news conference on Friday, urged Canadians to join a virtual vigil at 6 p.m.
+ET (2200 GMT).
+"Let's come together to support these communities that suffered immeasurable loss," Trudeau said.

 - READ MORE ON: